Sradelat/MRIScreening/README.md

 If this program were to be brought to a reality, a few minor, yet intricate improvements are intended:

-- Flag height and weight based on MRI scanner restrictions.
+- Flag height and weight based on MRI scanner restrictions
-- Calculate age of patient on appointment date instead of current date.
+- Calculate age of patient on appointment date instead of current date
-- Detect what type of scan is being performed and flag accordingly (i.e. contrast studies, height, weight).
+- Detect what type of scan is being performed and flag accordingly (i.e. contrast studies, height, weight)
-- Research and fine-tune questions asked on the form.
+- Research and fine-tune questions asked on the form
+- Changes made to form and settings should have permanence